-The Company understands the importance of effective corporate governance, together with a system of internal control that provides relevant information to the Board of Directors.
+The Group understands the importance of effective corporate governance, together with a system of internal control that provides relevant information to the Board of Directors.

-The Company's Board comprises six directors (with a seventh awaiting regulatory approval), of who, three are independent non-executive directors.
+The Board comprises seven directors, of who, three are independent non-executive directors.
 The Board has three constitutional committees, the Audit Committee, the Risk and Remuneration Committee and the Governance Committee, the members of all of which are the independent non-executive Board directors.

-The Boards and each Board Committee have clear Terms of Reference which are reviewed on an annual basis.
-The Company's executive management is undertaken by the Senior Leadership Team (SLT), comprising the senior managers who effectively run the Company.
-The SLT reports to the Company's Board on a quarterly basis.
+The Boards and each Committee have clear Terms of Reference which are reviewed on an annual basis.
+The Group's executive management is undertaken by the Senior Leadership Team ("SLT"), comprising the senior managers who effectively run the Group.
+The SLT reports to the Board on a quarterly basis.

-Governance over other aspects of the Company's activities is within the scope of the Executive Risk Committee (ERC), the Finance Committee, the European Underwriting Committee, and certain panels.
+Governance over other aspects of the Group's activities is within the scope of the Executive Risk Committee ("ERC"), the Finance Committee, the Underwriting Committee, and certain panels.
 Each committee and panel is governed by its own terms of reference.
-The Company ensures that all persons who effectively run the Company, or hold key functions, are fit and proper to undertake their roles.
-The Company assesses the fitness and propriety of persons performing key functions on an ongoing basis.
-In addition, the Company has an annual performance assessment process which measures performance against minimum competencies required for those persons effectively running the Company.
+The Group ensures that all persons who effectively run the Group, or hold key functions, are fit and proper to undertake their roles.
+The Group assesses the fitness and propriety of persons performing key functions on an ongoing basis.
+In addition, the Group has an annual performance assessment process which measures performance against minimum competencies required for those persons effectively running the Group.

-The Company's remuneration policy reflects a commitment to achieve a consistent remuneration process and to promote effective risk management.
+The Group's remuneration policy reflects a commitment to achieve a consistent remuneration process and to promote effective risk management.

-The Company's risk strategy is articulated in a risk management framework, as well as a number of policies, frameworks and processes, which operate across the three lines of risk management risk management.
+The Group's risk strategy is articulated in a risk management framework, as well as a number of policies, frameworks and processes, which operate across the three lines of risk management risk management.
 The "three lines of risk management" model aims to ensure that responsibilities for the risk strategy are operated effectively.